HublackBE/Streamcluster/README.md

 # Overview
-Streamcluster is a project for my course 'Web Advanced' that allows you to see movies available on your streaming platforms and favorite them.
+Streamcluster is a modern web application developed for my 'Web Advanced' course.
+It enables users to discover movies available on their selected streaming platforms, manage personal preferences, and curate a list of favorites.
+The project leverages the TMDb and Streaming Availability APIs, features dynamic filtering and pagination, and is built with modular JavaScript using Vite for fast development and optimized builds.

 # Prerequisites